 * Independant Member

-As defined in the Internal Regulations, the Remuneration and Appointments Committee meets at least once a year and has the following responsibilities:
+As defined in the rules of procedure, the Remuneration and Appointments Committee meets at least once a year and has the following responsibilities:

 - to issue a recommendation on the total budget and terms and conditions of apportionment of attendance fees to be allocated to Board members for their terms of office;

 - to ensure compliance with the Group’s individual and collective principles, values and code of conduct, applicable to all staff;